evac/FlashCarp/readme.md

 Example Use Case:
 ```
 Using the same cardset about historical events from above, let's say the user wants to study
-the name of the historical event (the front of the card) when given the location and date ( answers at the back of the card).
+the name of the historical event (the front of the card) when given the location and date
+(from the back of the card).

-The user should be able to toggle the type of answers (in this case, location and date) to study backward from.
+The user should be able to toggle the type of answers (in this case, location and date) to
+study backward from.

 Q: What historical event occurred on the date "July 20, 1969" and at the location "Moon"?
 A: Apollo 11 landed a man on the Moon